Theology and Spirituality

 - Discernment and Making Connections: This strand values the process of seeking and making meaning that is essential to considering beliefs and their practice.

 In Year 9 and 10 students are offered experiences such as Theology & Spirituality and Philosophy which fall within the Religious Education area.
-For the latest information on these subject choices, please see the 2020 Subject Selection Handbook.
+For the latest information on these subject choices, please see the 2021 Subject Selection Handbook Final.